Fujifilm X-A3 vs X-E2S

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-A3 and the Fujifilm X-E2S?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Fujifilm X-A3 and the Fujifilm X-E2S are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A3 and the Fujifilm X-E2S.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably larger (23 percent) than the Fujifilm X-A3.
 Moreover, the X-E2S is slightly heavier (3 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the X-E2S are weather-sealed.